kubecol/hooliganck/index.md

 ### Introduction
-This page is designed to show you insight and a basis of my daily life and activities
+This page is designed to show you insight and a basis of my daily life and activities, as well give you insight to my hobbies